Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Background

+Lastly, we discuss the work on equilibrium selection methods.
 The literature on equilibrium selection focuses on refinement of equilibrium concepts due to the issue of multiplicity of equilibria that often plagues generalized Nash equilibrium (GNE) problems.
 Variational equilibrium (VE) and normalized equilibrium (NoE) are the most popular equilibrium selection methods.~\cite{kulkarni-12} provides sufficient conditions for ensuring that VE is a refinement to GNE.
 In~\cite{facchinei-07} sufficient conditions for equivalence of VE and NoE are presented, however these conditions do not necessarily hold in our model and we treat the two as independent selection methods.
 Quasi-Nash equilibrium and constrained Nash equilibrium as selection methods are introduced in~\cite{pang-11} and~\cite{kulkarni-09}.~\cite{kulkarni-09} shows the relationship of a constrained Nash equilibrium with VE and GNE.~\cite{huang-13} shows that under the linear independent constraint qualification, the quasi-Nash equilibrium coincides with NoE for their model.

 Our work is aimed at studying the consequences of non-rivalrous nature of data in realistic data markets with multiple buyers and multiple sellers.
-We generalize this study to a market with any non-rivalrous good and show that the nature of the good leads to an infinite number of generalized Nash equilibria.
-Furthermore, this set cannot be refined by the concepts of variational equilibrum or normalized equilibrium.
+We generalize this study to markets with asymmetric information and any non-rivalrous good and show that the nature of the good leads to an infinite number of generalized Nash equilibria.
+Furthermore, this set cannot be refined by the concepts of variational equilibrium or normalized equilibrium.

 We model this scenario as a two-stage game.
-In the first stage principals decide on contract parameters and in the second stage, agents decide their efforts based on the contracts available to them.
+In the first stage, principals decide on contract parameters.
+In the second stage, agents decide their efforts based on the contracts available to them.
 We show that for all quasilinear payment contracts that induce a unique dominant strategy equilibrium amongst the agents, this game does not admit a unique solution and the principal bearing the cost of the public good is uncertain.
 Payment contracts of this form are commonly used in crowdsourcing~\cite{westenbroek-19},~\cite{shah-16},~\cite{suliman-19},~\cite{chen-17}.

 Our results substantiate the idea that modification to payment contracts are unlikely to admit a unique equilibrium and changes in modeling techniques or new equilibrium concepts will be required for analysis of settings with multiple principals and a non-rivalrous good.